Which Foreign Aid Programs Work? The U.S. Runs A Test — But Won't Talk About It

 Traditional-style aid programs with much larger budgets are often pushed through in far less time, says Carbonell.
 "But when you talk about giving money to people straight up, with no conditions, people at USAID look at you kind of like you're a crazy person."

-To be sure, he says, there are differing views about what the evidence suggests cash grants can actually accomplish.
-In fact there's a lively debate among experts outside of USAID as well.
+To be sure, he says, there are reasonable questions about what the evidence suggests cash grants can actually accomplish.
+In fact it's the subject of a lively debate among experts well beyond USAID.

 Berk Ozler, lead economist at the World Bank's Development Research Group, is one of the cash-aid skeptics.
 Over the last decade, notes Ozler, cash aid has evolved from a niche idea to one of the hottest research topics among poverty researchers.
-The result has been a pile of studies suggesting that in many cases cash grants can provide a more effective safety net for poor people than other forms of aid.
+The result has been a pile of studies suggesting that in many cases cash grants can provide a more effective safety net than other forms of aid.
 In the process, "all of a sudden the narrative [on cash aid] became, 'This is the panacea.' "

 The trouble, says Ozler, is that most of these early studies necessarily focused on short time frames.
 But when it comes to the ultimate goal of many aid programs – permanently lifting people out of poverty – "unfortunately the recent slew of papers [on cash aid] that have been coming out are not promising."